spoutdev/BukkitBridge/README.md

 [![Spout][Project Logo]][Website]
 What is BukkitBridge?
 ---------------------
-BukkitBridge implements the Bukkit API to allow Bukkit plugins to be used on the Spout server.
+BukkitBridge implements both SpoutAPI and Bukkit API to allow Bukkit plugins to be used on the Spout server.

 Copyright (c) 2011-2012, VanillaDev <http://www.spout.org>

-BukkitBridge is licensed under [GNU GENERAL PUBLIC LICENSE Version 3][License].

 Who is VanillaDev?
 ------------------------